1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 In parallel you also open the file *BSB_LAN_custom_defs.h* from the current BSB-LAN version you want to use in the Arduino IDE.
 When both files are open, look for the parameter number of the parameter you want to add in the *BSB_LAN_custom_defs.h.default* of version 2.2.

-**The further steps are explained using the example of the former parameter 701 "Presence button".** This parameter is now included by default in the device-specific *BSB_LAN_custom_defs.h* file; it is only missing in the first files created (during the conversion phase to BSB LAN version 3.x at that time).
+**The further steps are explained using the example of the former parameter 701 "Presence button (temporary absence)".** This parameter is now included by default in the device-specific *BSB_LAN_custom_defs.h* file; it is only missing in the first files created (during the conversion phase to BSB LAN version 3.x at that time).

 Searching for "701" first results in this entry:
 `const char STR701[] PROGMEM = STR701_TEXT;`